Sudipta2002/SliceDice/Readme.md

     }
     ```

-## Note: The API is from 1 to 6 should have Bearer token (after sign in)
+## Note: The API's from 1 to 6 should have Bearer token (after sign in)